-

 Expect the unexpected (laughs)?
 To me it's a natural progression from what we've done so far, it's the next step.
 It sounds like Uncle Acid but at the same time it's different.
 There're different influences and different sounds, a different approach to it I think.
 It's darker, with maybe a slightly heavier feel to it.
 I think people will really like it.

-- Could you tell us a bit about the lyrical themes that you touch upon with this album?
+Could you tell us a bit about the lyrical themes that you touch upon

 The album tells story from start to finish.
 I guess you could say it's a concept album, but it always sounds ridiculous when you say "I've made a concept album" (smile).
 To me it's just the easy way of writing lyrics.
 It's basically about a serial killer thats' on the loose in the city.
 It could happen in any city; London, New York, Paris...
 It's basically up to the listener to try and figure out who the serial killer is, but it's not who you'd expect.
 You're going to have to read in between the lines and discover it for yourself.
 Above the story it's kind of a look on the establishment and corruption between the police and the media and how they protect one another when things go wrong.
 So there's a story but there's also a meaning behind it all.